Published February 14, 2026Updated February 25, 202613 min read

 Are mental health startups still attracting investment?

 Yes, though the market has matured.
-Top mental health startups in 2026 include Talkiatry (hybrid in-person and virtual psychiatry) and companies building behavioral or mental health technology companies focused on measurement-based care.
+Top mental health startups in 2026 include Talkiatry (hybrid in-person and virtual psychiatry) and companies building measurement-based care platforms.
 The category has moved past the telehealth-only era toward companies with stronger clinical evidence and sustainable economics.
 Investors are watching mental health startups that demonstrate clinical outcomes rather than just user acquisition.

 What is a healthcare SaaS startup?